isomerpages/moe-etd-tflb/pages/Toolkit for CGC.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Discover how to foster <strong>Global Literacy</strong> in the impact of
+<p>Discover how to foster <strong>Global Literacy</strong> through the impact
-climate change on human systems through this ready-made SLS module for Secondary Geography.</p>
+of climate change on human systems through this ready-made SLS module for Secondary Geography.</p>
 </td>
 </tr>